7cowries/7goldencowries-frontend/README.md

    - Progress bars reflect server levelProgress.
    - List re-sorts/refreshes within 60s and when wallet changes.

+## How to test

+1. Connect a TON wallet via the header connect button.
+2. Visit `/token-sale`:
+   - Download the Wave 1 reminder `.ics` file using **Set Reminder**.
+   - Enter a purchase amount and submit to confirm a POST to `/api/v1/token-sale/purchase`.
+3. Visit `/subscription`:
+   - Ensure your connected wallet and tier info load without refreshing.
+   - Start a tier checkout; verify the UI disables the selected tier until the `/api/v1/subscription/subscribe` response arrives.
+   - Append `?status=success` to the URL to see the callback banner and refreshed renewal date.

 ## Scripts

 - `npm start` – run development server